VALENCE-software/VALENCE/nitrogen/README.md

 VALENCE/NITROGEN jobs.

 This script sets the appropriate paths, and exports VALENCE_SCRIPT.
-If VALENCE is compiled with -D.., and MPI, and one wishes to run the VALENCE energy calculations in parallel, then $VALENCE_SCRIPT is the script which will be called from the VALENCE API and run a single point energy in parallel.
+If VALENCE is compiled with -DVALENCE_NITROGEN_PARALLEL, and MPI, and one wishes to run the VALENCE energy calculations in parallel, then $VALENCE_SCRIPT is the script which will be called from the VALENCE API and run a single point energy in parallel.